awsdocs/amazon-transcribe-developer-guide/doc_source/diarization-streaming.md

     }
 ```

-To identify speakers in an HTTP/2 stream, use the [StartStreamTranscription](API_streaming_StartStreamTranscription.md) and specify the following:
+To identify speakers in an HTTP/2 stream, use the [StartStreamTranscription](API_streaming_StartStreamTranscription.md) operation and specify the following:
-+ For `LanguageCode`, specify the language code that corresponds to the language spoken in your audio file\.
++ `LanguageCode` – the language code that corresponds to the language spoken in the stream\.
-+ For `MediaSampleHertz`, specify the sample rate of the audio\.
++ `MediaSampleHertz` – the sample rate of the audio\.
 + `ShowSpeakerLabel` – `true`\.

 ## WebSocket streaming<a name="diarization-websocket"></a>